oracle-livelabs/developer/json-duality-adb-free/populate-dv/populate-dv.md

 ## Introduction

 This lab focuses on populating the duality views -- and therefore the underlying tables -- with POST calls.
-You will use REST calls to upload data into your database with the json documents you downloaded in the previous lab.
+You will use REST calls to upload data into your database with the JSON documents you downloaded in the previous lab.

 Note that while you are POST directly to a duality view, nothing is actually stored within the view.
 All of the inserted data will be stored on the tables that make up the view.